Understanding Mortgage Down Payments

 What Is the Minimum Down Payment Required for a Mortgage?

 There are different requirements for down payments, depending on the type of home loan you might want to consider:

-The traditional down payment amount is 20%.
-For example, if the home you’re looking to purchase is $200,000, the down payment will be $40,000.
+The traditional mortgage down payment amount is 20%.
+For example, if the home you’re looking to purchase is $200,000, then the down payment will be $40,000.
 Having this amount will save you from paying mortgage insurance, which is a fee that’s added to your monthly payments that protects lenders in case you’re unable to pay the mortgage.
-But what if you want to buy a home and don’t have the full 20% saved?
+But what if you want to buy a home and don’t have the full 20% down payment saved?

-- 97% Loan-to-Value (LTV) Option — A conventional mortgage in which your loan amount is 97% of the value of the home, and you only have to make a 3% down payment.
+- 97% Loan-to-Value (LTV) — A conventional mortgage in which your loan amount is 97% of the value of the home, and you only have to make a 3% down payment.
 Mortgage insurance will be required.

-- Lender-Paid Mortgage Insurance (LPMI) — If you can’t make the full 20% down payment, we may be able to pay your mortgage insurance for you.
+- Lender-Paid Mortgage Insurance (LPMI) — If you can’t make the full 20% down payment, then we may be able to pay your mortgage insurance for you.
 However, your interest rate will be slightly higher to cover this expense.